alex/rust-asn1/README.md

 - `Parser` now exposes a `peek_tag` method that returns the tag of the next element in the parse, without consuming that element.
    ([#532](https://github.com/alex/rust-asn1/pull/532))
+- `Parser` now exposes `read_explicit_element` and `read_implicit_element`
+   methods that allow parsing EXPLICIT/IMPLICIT elements when the tag number is not known at compile time.

 ### [0.21.0]